zarf-dev/proposals/0032-support-ipv6/README.md

 #### Story 1

-As a administrator of a Kubernetes cluster configured in IPv6-only networking mode, I want to deploy the Zarf init package using the default in cluster registry so I run the `zarf init` with the `--registry-proxy` command line flag.
+As a administrator of a Kubernetes cluster who wants a greater security posture when using the Zarf in cluster registry, I run `zarf init --registry-proxy`.

-#### Story 2

-As a cluster administrator who wants a greater security posture, I startup my cluster by configuring the flags `--cluster-signing-cert-file` and `--cluster-signing-key-file` to use certificates that my host will trust so that I can run `zarf init --registry-proxy --enable-port-forward-registry-tls` and connect to the registry from my host over TLS.

 ### Risks and Mitigations